22 FAQs people ask about how to build relationships with the media

 Advertorial is content which is published because it is paid for.

 Whereas an advertisement is easily identifiable as an ad, an advertorial tends to look like a normal article.
-It tends to contain information that the reader finds useful or interesting.
+It will usually contain information that the reader finds useful or interesting.
 For example, a finance company that specialises in equity release for homeowners may set out all the reasons why this might be a good step for you to take, including some interesting facts and figures.

 It is standard practice in publishing to clearly label advertorial items as 'Advertorial', to avoid the reader feeling that they have been tricked.